j195/laravel11adminlte/README.md

 2. Setup the Database
    -> please create the database and with that same name put that in env file and credentials -> then run the command php artisan migrate
+   -> and stored my database in database folder of the laravel app.

 3. Admin credentials
    -> Email: admin@example.com Password: password